-A Member State can pay its officials or assimilated agents a subsistence allowance when they are on mission to the Beneficiary country.
-The maximum amount of this allowance corresponds to the per diem rate for the Beneficiary country published by DG DEVCO and applicable at the signature of the Twinning Grant Contract.
+A Member State can pay its officials or assimilated agents a subsistence allowance when they are on mission to the Partner country.
+The maximum amount of this allowance corresponds to the per diem rate for the Partner country published by DG INTPA and applicable at the time of signature of the Twinning Grant Contract.

-Per diem rates are communicated by Commission Headquarters to National Contact Points in Member State and Beneficiary country.
-They are based on the list which is available on Europe Aid website41.
+Per diem rates are communicated by the Commission Headquarters to the National Contact Points in the Member State and in the Partner country.
+They are based on the list which is available on INTPA website2.
 They are maximum rates; lower rates may be agreed and applied in a Twinning contract.